Making Time Adjustments to Accommodate Accessibility Needs

 For more information about this, please view our guide here.

 One type of reasonable adjustment is a time adjustment.
 This is generally appropriate when a disability means the candidate requires more time to perform the tasks associated with the assessment.
 Sometimes an alternative reasonable adjustment is more appropriate.
-Click here for accessibility considerations for various individual needs, including physical, psychological, sensory and neurodiversity conditions, as well as temporary and chronic illness.

 Many of the timed Criteria assessments can be adjusted to provide the candidate with additional time to complete the task.
 These include: